 These represent the future of the business.
 The systems are typically small and fast evolving.
 They may evolve into new factory or support systems, but most importantly could enable the business to change the market and gain market share.
 They are therefore really important strategically.
 However unlike other types of system they cannot be effectively managed if the safe and reliable approach is taken.
 Instead, such systems have to be managed in a way that allows for them to evolve quickly to meet market needs.
 Managing for reliability and safety will kill these systems at birth.
 Only once the concept is proven and the value demonstrated is it worth considering how to scale these systems up to operate reliably and safely.

-This structure is well summarised by the following table known as the McFarlan grid:
+This structure is well summarised by a table known as the McFarlan grid, see below:

 Key to strategic planning of information systems is understanding how each application a business uses fits into a balanced application portfolio and then managing each application in a way appropriate to that role.
 There should be a flow of development such that new turnaround applications give rise to strategic systems which, when mature, form new factory systems.

 Because of it’s heritage, IT is often left to the Finance Director to manage.
 As a consequence, it is common to find that the core applications portfolio comprises mainly factory applications, with little in the way of strategic systems and no turnaround systems.
 Sometimes this is counterbalanced by a large number of other ‘unmanaged’ systems running on PCs and Smartphones.
 Sometimes those applications have evolved to become critical to the strategic success of the business.
 Great, but being unmanaged is a great risk too!